 As written, there is enormous potential for the STM provision to incentivize new technologies and encourage stakeholder collaboration.
 However, to satisfy the requirements of the statute, stakeholders would need to come together "in an open, fair, voluntary, multi-industry standards process."
 And that is not happening, thereby making the STM provision in Section 512(i) irrelevant.
 That is clearly not what Congress intended.
 Congress did not include 512(i) in the DMCA to see it go unused for 22 years.
-Reviving 512(i) may be the easiest and most important thing that could result from Congressional review of Section 512.
+Reviving 512(i) may be the easiest and most important thing that could result from the Subcommittee's series of hearings.